-A philosophy for learning and growth – I have heard this many times and I found it hard to believe till my 11 year old son taught me how it works in reality.
+A rising tide lifts all ships is a philosophy for learning and growth – I have heard this many times and I found it hard to believe till my 11 year old son taught me how it works in reality.

 The quote was popularised by John F Kennedy and it means that when the economy is performing well everyone does better.
 The idea that someone doing badly is not necessary for others to do well.
 That success is not a limited resource.